Covid-19: 539 cases and 1 death reported as phased return of outdoor activities seen as likely

 As of March 26th, 786,569 doses of vaccine have been administered in Ireland, with 567,023 people having received their first dose and 219,546 their second.

-Ministers are likely to discuss the approach on Monday evening after a key meeting of Nphet concluded in the afternoon.
+Ministers are likely to discuss the approach on Monday evening after a key meeting of the National Public Health Emergency Team (Nphet) concluded in the afternoon.

 Moving in increments could minimise the risk of rapidly losing control of case numbers, which remain at a high plateau, sources believe.